[MA/PA] Designing a Tool for Artificial Intelligence Use-Cases

 - Find your research question

-- Build your research design
+- Build your research design and methodology

 - Feedback meetings with supervisor during development